analyticascent/confounder/README.md

 ![Document-Term Matrix](http://mlg.postech.ac.kr/static/research/nmf_cluster1.PNG)

-The working assumption behind the early testing is rather blunt: *Good studies will have term frequencies that are distinct from bad ones.* Any studies featured in a meta-analysis that described what the study did or did not account for can easily be used to train a classifier.
+The operating assumption boils down to this: *Good studies will have term frequencies that are distinct from bad ones.* Any studies featured in a meta-analysis that described what the study did or did not account for can easily be used to train a classifier.
 If academic studies on a topic that...

 * Do not effectively establish a statistical association between hypothesized independent and responding variables
 * Fail to account for all statistically significant confounders - or control variables of any kind